 Top News - Article

 Dr.-Ing.
-Markus Niermann has successfully completed his oral PHD examination.
-In the morning, Dr. Niermann gave a 45-minute lecture on his work on the topic:
+Thomas Schlien has successfully completed his oral PHD examination.
+Dr. Schlien gave an overview of his work about:

 "HD-Telephony by Artificial Bandwidth Extension"

 Abstract: The audio bandwidth of digital landline and mobile telephone networks is still mostly restricted to the frequency range of 200 Hz to 3.4 kHz.
 This is due to compatibility requirements in the transition phase from analogue to digital transmission technology.
 The resulting characteristic "telephone speech" is widely accepted, but the intelligibility of syllables is only 91%.
 Meanwhile, improves coding standards for so-called "HD voice" or "Wideband Speech" are available which are gradually being introduced into the networks.
 They support an audio frequency bandwidth of 50 Hz to 7.0 kHz with significantly increased audio quality and speech intelligibility.
 For a very long time however, new HD-telephones and old narrowband telephones have to co-exist.
 If an HD-terminal is connected over a narrowband link to an old telephone, the improved coding scheme cannot be used.
 In this thesis, signal-processing concepts are developed for improving audio quality and intelligibility of narrowband speech by artificial bandwidth extension (ABWE).
 From a system theoretical point of view, this seems to be questionable.
 However, in the case of speech signals, redundancy of the source-filter model of speech production as well as the mechanisms of human hearing can be exploited to recover or mimic missing parts to a certain extent.
 These algorithms can be applied in HD terminals or in the network, to transform narrowband speech to HD voice.